MoonPoet/xaprb-src/content/blog/2008/how-to-select-the-nth-greatestleastfirstlast-row-in-sql.md

 *   The single biggest/smallest/extremest row in each group.
 (Pretty easy.)
 *   The N most extreme rows in each group.
 (Doable, but harder.)

-In this article, we're going to see how to get not the most extreme row, not the N most extreme rows, but -- hold your breath -- the single Nth most extreme row per group.
+In this article, we're going to see how to get not the most extreme row, not the N most extreme rows, but---hold your breath---the single Nth most extreme row per group.
 (In a future article I might talk about how to get the Nth through Mth most extreme rows.)

 ### The setup